masotime/require-watch/README.md

 Example usage:

 ```
-import initWatcher from 'require-watch';
+import watch from 'require-watch';

-initWatcher('lib/some-root');
+watch(require.resolve('lib/some-root'));
 ```

 After this, any changes in `lib/some-root` will automatically flush the require cache.
-Note that flushing the require cache still requires code that manually requires the module again.
+Note that flushing the require cache **still requires code that manually requires the module again**.

 ## Notes

-* You should require and use `initWatcher` as early as possible in your application, so that it can properly wrap `Module._load` with its watching mechanisms
+* You should require and use `require-watch` as early as possible in your application, so that it can properly wrap `Module._load` with its watching mechanisms
-* For verbose output of `require_watch`, set `NODE_DEBUG=require-watch`
+* For verbose output of `require-watch`, set `NODE_DEBUG=require-watch`

 ## Limitations